Cancel Office 365 for business

 Tip: For Office 365 Home, Personal, or University, see Cancel Office 365 for home.

 You can cancel your Office 365 for business trial or paid subscription online in the Office 365 admin center at any time, if you have fewer than 25 licenses assigned to users.
-If you have more than 25 users, you can remove users until there are fewer than 25, and then cancel your subscription.
 Any prorated credit will be returned to you within the next billing cycle.

 In some cases, you might have to call support to cancel your subscription:

 If you purchased your subscription with an Office 365 product key.